Conical plate centrifuge: Process industry

 In paper coating, the conical plate centrifuge cleans and sorts the ‘kaolin’ (a material which gives paper its glossy look in certain grades of paper) according to its particle size.
 The separator for this process needs a design that can withstand abrasion caused by kaolin.
 Additionally, this centrifuge is also used to remove water, impurities and other metal particles from oils and lubricants used for dynamic processes, such as motors, compressors and hydraulics.
 This treatment is reliable in extending the service life of the equipment.

 Biological science

-As an equipment that is easily sterilised and fully contained, the conical plate centrifuge is an excellent choice for producing vaccines and antibodies in sterile and hygienic conditions.

 Hermetic cell culture centrifuge is used to harvest cell cultures from mammals.
 The feed enters the bottom of the liquid—filled centrifuge (ensuring air-free for cell separation) and a hollow spindle prevents instant acceleration of the feed, minimising damage to the sensitive cell membrane.
 The outlet is air-free to reduce foaming.
 This centrifuge can also be cleaned and sanitised in place (SIP and CIP systems) without major dismantling to ensure the operations remains hygienic.